In these conditions:-

 10.2 The seller accepts all relevant cancellation charges and costs incurred to the Seller up to the point of cancellation.
 Cancellation charges can be deemed as stock purchasing, raw material costs, branding/ print costs, labour costs, transportation and logistical related costs, Duty costs.
 It is the Sellers discretion what costs have been incurred before the cancellation.

-11.1 By contract or services, the buyer hereby agrees to grant to the seller (to the extent that is able) the right to use production overs for the purposes of demonstration and sampling and for use in advertising, marketing and/ or promotional activities.
+12.1 By contract or services, the Buyer hereby agrees to grant to the seller (to the extent that is able) the right to use production overs for the purposes of demonstration and sampling and for use in advertising, marketing and/ or promotional activities.

-11.3 Where the Intellectual Property Rights presented by the seller are not used for the development of the goods and services set out in the order, the buyer agrees that such rights remain strictly confidential and may not be used by the buyer in any way whatsoever and the buyer shall take reasonable precautions to prevent disclosure to any third party.
+12.3 Where the Intellectual Property Rights presented by the seller are not used for the development of the Goods and services set out in the order, the Buyer agrees that such rights remain strictly confidential and may not be used by the Buyer in any way whatsoever and the Buyer shall take reasonable precautions to prevent disclosure to any third party.

 These terms and conditions of business supersede any previous versions and apply to all present and future projects unless otherwise agreed in writing.
 Paradise London reserves the right to change or modify these terms at any stage with immediate effect.
 By agreeing to these terms, your statutory rights are not affected.